SarathKumar-Sivakumar/CSE5355-project-1/README.md

 d.
 Implementation which was hard

-    Before starting ruby-on-rails, one has to neccessary knowledge about the control flow to develope the application.
-Once you have fully learned, you can make use of all function in it.The data to built the json was also difficult part.
+* Before starting ruby-on-rails, one has to neccessary knowledge about the control flow to develope the application.
+* Once you have fully learned, you can make use of all function in it.
+* The data to built the json was also difficult part.

 e.
 OTHER than your client and server framework did you install

-    For current requirement, we dont need anyother framework.
+* For current requirement, we dont need anyother framework.

 f.
 Ubuntu commands to deploy and run your server

-######## Github
+###### Github

     git init
     echo "# CSE5335-project-1" >> README.md